jieeewu/swine-genotype-expression-phenotype/README.md

 - bgen_reader (>=3.0.3)
 - cyvcf2 (>=0.8.0)

+Additionally, download the PrediXcanAssociation.py and Predict.py scripts from MetaXcan.

 ### Input Files

 1. **Database Files**: Download the corresponding tissue-specific `*.db` files from this site.
-These `*.db` files are obtained according to the [PredictDB tutorial](https://github.com/hakyimlab/PredictDB-Tutorial).
+These `*.db` files are obtained using the [PredictDB tutorial](https://github.com/hakyimlab/PredictDB-Tutorial).
 2. **Genotype Files**: Phased genotype files in VCF format, which can be either WGS data or imputed genotype data (imputation server：[SWIM](http://106.13.12.181:9088/#/home)).
 The SNP ID format should be chrom_position_ref (e.g., 1_502855_C).
-3. **Phenotype Files**: Files containing phenotype data for association analysis, with columns for FID, IID, pheno1, pheno2, etc.
+3. **Phenotype Files**: `phenotype_name.list` and `${phenos_file}`.
+Phenos files containing phenotype data for association analysis, with columns for FID, IID, pheno1, pheno2, etc.

 ### Output Files